stackrox/infra/DEPLOYMENT.md

 Deployments consist of an installation of Argo, as well as the various service/flavor components.

-To build and push an image, run:
+GitHub Actions will build and push the infra-server image based on `make tag` of the most recent commit.
+Or you can build and push locally if you have the correct tooling installed with:

-`make push`
+`make image push`

 ### Development